encode/django-rest-framework/docs/api-guide/fields.md

 May be set to a function or other callable, in which case the value will be evaluated each time it is used.
 When called, it will receive no arguments.
 If the callable has a `set_context` method, that will be called each time before getting the value with the field instance as only argument.
 This works the same way as for [validators](validators.md#using-set_context).

+When serializing the instance, default will be used if the the object attribute or dictionary key is not present in the instance.

 Note that setting a `default` value implies that the field is not required.
 Including both the `default` and `required` keyword arguments is invalid and will raise an error.

 ### `source`